jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-this will be handled for you if you use simple array.
-But this is the only option if you need to put some kind of logic in replacement.
+This will be handled for you if you use a simple array.
+But this is the only option if you need to put some kind of logic in the replacement.

-This will be the same as above:
+The following code will be roughly the same as above:

 ```javascript
 $.terminal.new_formatter([/hello/g, '[[;red;]hello world]']);
 ```

-Note: one more limitations of formatters is that they are executed on strings between formatting so above formatter will not create infinite loop of replacement.
-With exception of formatter like `$.terminal.nested_formatting` which is always added to the list when including the library.
+Note: one more limitation of formatters is that they are executed on strings between formatting so above formatter will not create infinite loop of replacement.
+With the exception of formatter like `$.terminal.nested_formatting` which is always added to the list when including the library.

-If you want to have formatters based on interpreters, like for instance you want mysql command that have sql syntax and js command to have javascript formatting etc. then you can create a stack of formatters (Stack is the data structure [more on Wikipedia](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).
+If you want to have formatters based on interpreters, like for instance, a *mysql* command that have *SQL* syntax and a *js* command to have *javascript* formatting etc... then you can create a stack of formatters (stack is the kind of the data structure [more on Wikipedia](https://en.wikipedia.org/wiki/Stack_(abstract_data_type))).
 Example how to do that is in [example section on a web site](https://terminal.jcubic.pl/examples.php#syntax_highlight).

 ### Tab completion